seemoo-lab/nexmon-arc/README.md

   The `console_fw` and `console_uc` debugfs interfaces are custom extensions of the wil6210 driver that allow to read the output buffer from the firmware.
 This function is integrated in our [lede-ad7200](https://github.com/seemoo-lab/lede-ad7200) image for TP-Link Talon AD7200 devices and provided by [this](https://github.com/seemoo-lab/lede-ad7200/blob/release/overlay/seemoo/mac80211/patches/0002-adding-support-to-read-console-output.patch) patch.

-### Access the SNR and RSSI of sector sweep frames
+## Access the received signal strength of sector sweep frames

+The following explained how to use nexmon-arc to gain access to the signal strength of received sector sweep frames in wil6210 firmware v4.1.0.55, and v5.2.0.18 and make it readable from our extended wil6210 device driver.
+The following instructions have been tested with Ubuntu 16.04.03.

+* Choose the firmware you aim to work with either v4.1.0.55 or v5.2.0.18 are supported.
 * Go to the sweep_info example in the patches directory and execute `make`.
 This will build a patched firmware which keeps information on received sweep frames in a buffer in the uc code.

   ```bash